Engine Saver® 12 & 24 volt units with In-Line Coolant Sensor Installation Instructions

 Please note that the Engine Saver® alarm system is designed to warn the vehicles operator of a reduction in coolant

-that engine overheating will not occur.
+guarantee that engine overheating will not occur.